Notify me

 Collaborations

-If you are an established creator, whether in conceptual-art jewellery, fine art, sculpture, ceramics or other media, we might be interested in you collaborating with us to create UnconstainedTime watches.
+If you are an established creator, whether in conceptual-art jewellery, fine art, sculpture, ceramics or other media, we might be interested in you collaborating with us to create UnconstrainedTime watches.
 See our collaborations page for more details.
 Note that collaborating with us is very different from conventional collaborations between watchmakers and artists . . . with UnconstrainedTime the entire visible timepiece will be your personal creation.

 “Art/design Competition”

-If you are a creative person who would like to submit new ideas for UnconstrainedTime watches, see the details of our open “art/design competition” (although we have used the conventional term “watch design competition”, as we have detailed above, UnconstrainedTime timepieces are clearly art rather than design).
+If you are a creative person who would like to submit new ideas for UnconstrainedTime watches, see the details of our open “art/design competition” (although we have included the conventional term “watch design competition”, as we have detailed above, UnconstrainedTime timepieces are art rather than design).
 Selected watch creations will be made available for sale on our website, with the creator receiving a percentage of the sale price.

 Aspects of fine art include inspiring others and reaching towards higher ideals . . .